icecream17/solver/Strategies.md

 This is just an x-wing disjointed on one line.

+Or you could say that 2 lines - 1 crossline means the extra has at least 1

 ```rust
 . e e | A . .
 A . . | . e e